yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

   [] (/* arguments */) { /* body */ }

 It works basically like a functor.
+See an example of a functor:

 .. code-block:: cpp
-  :linenos:

   struct Functor
   {